-Be happy – the field you are in and the stuff you get to do is amazing and in its infancy.
-We have no idea what is possible yet, any more than a cave man could about the wheel.
-Luckily for us we can progress faster than it took for the wheel to progress to the BMW.
+Be excited – the field you are in is amazing and in its infancy.
+We have no idea what is possible yet.

-Be inquisitive – Although disputed, I believe our field is a science like biology and physics.
-All the universe is just information, and this information cannot be destroyed — even in a black hole.
-Let this sink in: you are participating in the discovery of the workings of the universe, and the universe does a much better job at information processing than we do.
+Be inquisitive – I believe our field is a science like biology and physics.
+The universe is information, and this information cannot be destroyed — even in a black hole.
+Let this sink in: you are participating in the discovery of the workings of the universe.
 Discover the way it works.
-Turing had one idea, but it is not the universal model for making miracles out of information.

-Be quiet – a lot of people are interested in the exchange of ideas and theories and it’s important to participate in the discussion in the places where that discussion happens.
-However, do not contribute just to be in the room or be on the web – the current way we’ve set up information discovery on this planet rewards noise vs. signal.
-Don’t add to that – be scholarly and genuine.
-You will be rewarded by better conversations with better people.
-As far as seeking fame, don’t.
-In the words of Rainer Rilke:
+Be scholarly – a lot of people are interested in the exchange of ideas and theories.
+It’s important to participate in the discussion and in the places where that discussion happens.
+However, do not contribute just to be in the room.
+Noise wins over signal.
+Don’t add to that.

-Be serious – people depend on technology more now than ever – and they expect us to make sure it works for them.
+Be serious – people depend on technology more now than ever and they expect us to make sure it works.
 They aren’t friends, they are people with a life that needs to be bettered.
 Fans of your technology will not get you as far as you need to go, and aren’t to be relied on for signals of your progress.

-Be open – Engineers have common traits of sarcasm, cynicism, and desire to only stay within a safe group of like-minded people who share our views.
+Be open – Engineers can have a culture of sarcasm and cynicism.
 We become insular.
-This can happen in the media we consume, in our associations, or even geographically.
-This is our biggest hurdle.
 Don’t do it.
 It will prevent you from connecting to others and seeing the bigger problems and the bigger solutions.
-You need the world — you are practicing your art in it.
+You need the world.

-Be aggressive, but patient – This is as much about ensuring your ideas find expression as it is about self-advancement.
-To quote Emerson again:
+Be patient – This is about ensuring your ideas find expression.

 “In every work of genius we recognize our own rejected thoughts: they come back to us with a certain alienated majesty… to-morrow a stranger will say with masterly good sense precisely what we have thought and felt all the time, and we shall be forced to take with shame our own opinion from another.”

 I would call this more than shame, but for the ambitious is it like eating glass.
-Still, don’t fall for the desire to reveal everything to get a small credit from a thief that would build your work.
-Ideas are often credited not to those that first had them but to those that first built them.
-Always push forward with your ideas without apology, and aid in the refinement of the ideas of others, but don’t rush out that which is still unformed.
+Still, don’t fall for the desire to reveal everything to get a small credit from a thief that would steal your work.
+Ideas are often credited to those that first built them not to those that first had them.
+Don’t rush out.
 Build it, then reveal it.

 Be humble – on this I have little practice, but many requests.